 The Association of Certified Biblical Counselors (ACBC) was founded in 1976.
 In the previous decade Jay Adams had created the Christian Counseling and Educational Foundation (CCEF) as a center for the training of biblical counselors.
-As his model of biblical counseling developed it became clear that a legitimate biblical counseling movement needed more than mere training.
+As his model of biblical counseling developed it became clear that the biblical counseling movement needed more than training.
 It needed certification.

-Recognizing that crucial need, Jay Adams and the board of CCEF created an independent certifying organization to do this work.
-Originally named the National Association of Nouthetic Counselors (NANC), our association began using a three-part process of evaluation including training in the basics of biblical counseling, testing in counseling and theology, and supervision to demonstrate counseling skill.
+Recognizing this crucial need, Jay Adams and the board of CCEF created an independent certifying organization to do this work.
+Originally named the National Association of Nouthetic Counselors (NANC), our association began using a three-part process of evaluation including training in the fundamentals of biblical counseling, testing in counseling and theology, and supervision to demonstrate counseling skill.
 This three-part certification process is still in use today.